The right spice or herb can create flavor versatility and breathe new life into your favorite savory dishes.

 Historically, many cultures worldwide used culinary herbs and spices to make foods easier to digest.
 One such powerful yet often underused spice is cumin.

-Cumin (Cuminum cyminum) is a medicinal plant containing over 100 chemicals, including essential fatty acids and volatile oils.
+Cumin (Cuminum cyminum) is a medicinal plant containing more than 100 chemicals, including essential fatty acids and volatile oils.
 In Ayurvedic medicine, the ancient traditional system of Indian medicine, cumin is believed to possess healing properties.

 While cumin is a staple in Indian cuisine, its influence extends far beyond.
-In the United States, it gained popularity through Latin American foods and is now commonly used in Mexican cuisine.
+In the United States, it gained popularity through Latin American foods, and it is now commonly used in Mexican cuisine.

 Why Cumin?